MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-editor.md

 manager: mijacobs
 dev_langs:
 - VB

+#customer intent: As a developer, I want to explore the code editor in Visual Studio to make writing Visual Studio code easier.
 ---

-# Learn to use the code editor with Visual Basic
+# Tutorial: Learn to use the code editor with Visual Basic

-In this 10-minute introduction to the code editor in Visual Studio, you'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding Visual Basic code easier.
+In this tutorial, you'll try out the code editor in Visual Studio.
+You'll add code to a file to learn some of the ways that Visual Studio makes writing, navigating, and understanding Visual Basic code easier.

-> [!TIP]
-> If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.

 This article assumes you're already familiar with Visual Basic.
 If you aren't, you might want to start with a tutorial like [Create a simple Visual Basic (VB) console app](tutorial-console.md).

-> [!TIP]
-> To complete this tutorial, make sure you have the Visual Basic settings selected for Visual Studio.
+To complete this tutorial, make sure you have the Visual Basic settings selected for Visual Studio.
 For information about selecting settings for the integrated development environment (IDE), see [Select environment settings](visual-studio-ide.md#select-environment-settings).

+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.

 ## Create a code file